Orange Almond Biscotti (Vegan)

 Studded with toasted almonds

-Insanely delicious
+SO delicious

 & Easy to make

 These would make the perfect treat to go alongside your favorite hot beverage in the morning, or for an evening dessert.
-A perfect pairing would be my 5-minute Vegan Hot Cocoa, or my 3-Ingredient Ginger Latte.
+A perfect pairing would be my 5-Minute Vegan Hot Cocoa, or my 3-Ingredient Ginger Latte.
 Serious yum.

 Parchment paper with a batch of our delicious vegan chocolate-dipped orange biscotti

 If you give this recipe a try, let us know what you think!
-Leave a comment, rate it (once you’ve tried it), and don’t forget to take a picture and tag it #minimalistbaker on Instagram.
+Leave a comment, rate it (once you’ve tried it), and don’t forget to take a picture and tag it @minimalistbaker on Instagram.
 We’d love to see what you come up with.
 Cheers, friends!

 Close up shot of a batch of our crispy and sweet Orange Almond Biscotti recipe